Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Characteristics and Themes

-Characterizing the Harlem Renaissance was an overt racial pride and the developing idea of the New Negro, who through intellect and production of literature, art, and music could challenge the pervading racism and promote progressive politics.
-The creation of art and literature would serve to "uplift" the race.
+Characterizing the Harlem Renaissance was an overt racial pride and the developing idea of a new black identity, who through intellect and production of literature, art, and music could challenge the pervading racism and promote progressive politics.
 There was no uniting form characterizing the art that emerged, however.
 It encompassed a wide variety of styles, including Pan-African perspectives; "high-culture" and "low-culture"; traditional music to blues and jazz; traditional and experimental forms in literature such as modernism; and the new form of jazz poetry.
-Because of this diversity, numerous artists came into conflict with conservatives in the black intelligentsia, who took issue with certain depictions of black life.

 Some common themes represented during the Harlem Renaissance were the influence of slavery, black identity, the effects of institutional racism, the dilemmas of performing and writing for elite white audiences, and how to convey the experience of modern black life in the urban North.